A Random Walk Down Wall Street Summary

 A Random Walk Down Wall Street Review

-A Random Walk Down Wall Street: The Time-Tested Strategy for Successful Investing is the book you’re looking for if becoming financially independent and having a stable money fund is your goal.
-This is not a book for those who love get-rich-quick-schemes or are looking to retire early.
-That’s because it builds upon the idea that the best ways to invest are low-cost, stable index funds that offer small, but gradual returns.
-Malkiel can’t stress enough the idea that you can’t beat the market, so it’s best to join it.
+A Random Walk Down Wall Street: The Time-Tested Strategy for Successful Investing is the book you’re looking for if becoming financially independent is your goal.
+This is not a book for those who love get-rich-quick-schemes.
+It builds on the idea that the best ways to invest are low-cost, stable index funds that offer small, gradual returns.
+You can’t beat the market, so just join it, and let time do the work for you.

 Who would I recommend the A Random Walk Down Wall Street summary to?